 According to Resolution R20100050, amended by R20110382, Public Works is to, "Report annually to the Board during the month of April regarding the Guemes Island Ferry Fare Revenue Target Report and include fare recommendations."
-However, due to the COVID-19 crisis, and the Governor's Stay at Home Order, the report will not be presented in the Commissioners' Hearing Room.
-Additionally, Public Works will not hold a public forum or meet with the Guemes Island Ferry Committee to discuss the Draft 2020 Ferry Fare Revenue Target Report.
-However, the Ferry Committee will have the opportunity to comment by email during the open public comment period.
+However, due to the COVID-19 crisis, and the Governor's Stay at Home Order, the report was not presented in the Commissioners' Hearing Room.
+Additionally, Public Works did not hold a public forum or a meeting with the Guemes Island Ferry Committee to discuss the Draft 2020 Ferry Fare Revenue Target Report.
+However, the Ferry Committee did have the opportunity to comment by email during the open public comment period.

-A draft report will be available at www.skagitcounty.net/ferry from Monday, April 13 through Wednesday, April 22.
-A public comment period will be open for the same time, with written comments due to ferrycomments@co.skagit.wa.us, subject line "Draft 2020 Ferry Fare Revenue Target Report" by 4:00 p.m.
+The draft report was available at www.skagitcounty.net/ferry from Monday, April 13 through Wednesday, April 22.
+A public comment period was open for the same time, with written comments due to ferrycomments@co.skagit.wa.us, subject line "Draft 2020 Ferry Fare Revenue Target Report" by 4:00 p.m.
 Wednesday, April 22.